 In their performance, the band used modular instruments named ROLI BLOCKS, along with four Pixel phones.
 It was also the NOISE app of ROLI that further empowered the entire hour.
 The app was launched in preview mode during the event and is supported by Pixel and other high-end Android phones.

 Both BLOCKS and NOISE are able enough to serve music experts with diversity, opening a new world of music.
 The powerful technology provides low audio latency, glitch-free audio, and fast processing capabilities.
 As a matter of fact, ROLI is a company dedicated to making digital musical instruments.

 ROLI introduced NOISE in beta on Android, becoming one of the pioneers in taking advantage of enhanced music creation possibilities provided by the OS.
 Recently, Android received a string of updates for developed endorsement of creating audio, with more promises for Android O. Parisi was the first band to showcase the diversity of possibilities in creating innovative music by using the NOISE app.

 Parisi’s Praise on the latest Google music creation attributes

 Marco Parisi of the band spoke to Google regarding their experiences in the event and with the Google music creation initiatives.
 The band has been working with ROLI for two years.
 Google approached them to open its I/O 2017 event, and they readily agreed.
 Google sent two phones to the band two weeks prior to the show.
-It was new experimental and exploration aspects of music that attracted the band to agree to open the show.
+The new experimental and exploration aspects of music attracted the band to agree to open the show.